romqrq/Pawer/README.md

 **Card images**

-- Due to technical limitations at this poit, the databae entries can't contain images.
+- Due to technical limitations at this point, the database entries can't contain images.
 Pertinent Materialize icons were used as a placeholder until future update.

 **Forms**